preespp/ITBench-Scenarios/sre/README.md

 ### Images are not downloading from DockerHub

 A few of the tools and applications used by the various software in ITBench requires downloading images from DockerHub.
-However, DockerHub has [rate limits](https://docs.docker.com/docker-hub/usage/) which will prevent an user from pulling from it after the limit has been exhuasted for that IP address until it resets.
+However, DockerHub has [rate limits](https://docs.docker.com/docker-hub/usage/) which will prevent an user from pulling from it after the limit has been exhausted for that IP address until it resets.

-One recommended approach for manuevering around this limit is to creating a Personal Access Token (PAT) and then using it as a secret in Kubernetes.
+One recommended approach for maneuvering around this limit is to creating a Personal Access Token (PAT) and then using it as a secret in Kubernetes.
 Steps are as follows:
 1. **Login/Create a Docker Hub account** at https://www.docker.com/get-started/
 2. **Generate a Personal Access Token (PAT)**: